 Tomorrow, tomorrow, there's a Derby Dinner production named Annie that will open and run until Aug.
 12.

 Annie will take place between July 3-Aug.
 12 at various times.
 Evening shows will begin at 7:45 with the dinner buffet opening at 6 p.m.
 Sunday matinees will go on at 1:30 p.m. with buffet starting at 11:45 a.m.
 Wednesday matinee shows are to happen at 1 p.m. with buffet opening at 11:45 a.m.
-Annie performances will go on at Derby Dinner Playhouse, located at 525 Marriott Drive
+Annie performances will go on at Derby Dinner Playhouse, located at 525 Marriott Drive in Clarksville, IN.

 The Footnotes will perform at most shows, either at 7:15 p.m. on evening performances or 1:05 on Sunday matinees.
 They do not perform at Wednesday matinees.

 Ticket prices, which include dinner, depend on the day.
 Tuesday, Wednesday, Thursday, and Sunday evening shows are $40 per person, Friday evening shows are $41, Saturday evening shows are $44, Sunday matinees are $36, and Wednesday matinees are $35 per person.
 Tickets can be purchased at the Derby Dinner Playhouse box office, the Derby Dinner website, or by calling the box office at 812-288-8281.